New Year's resolutions make a comeback as gyms reopen

 The rec center is organizing a “group exercise challenge” and offering discounts to new members.
 He said they’re mandating everyone inside the facility wears a mask and workers are performing a “rigorous cleaning regiment” to make sure the equipment is safe to use.

-“We’re just glad to be able to provide our services to the people of Greene County.
+“We’re just glad to be able to provide our services to the people of Greene County,” he said.

 The Wilfred R. Cameron Wellness Center near Washington reopened at 5 a.m.
 Tuesday after the three-week closure, which was welcome news to Debbie Roytas, the facility’s executive director.
 Roytas was worried the shutdown order would extend even longer, just as it had in the spring at the beginning of the pandemic.